Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/notify.md

     all messages from a transfer that was requested with the command if used in SEND or RECV

-The value of this parameter is a left aligned 8- character string.
+The value of this parameter is a left aligned 8-character string.

 The destination of these messages may be, according to the system: